hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_endpoint.html.markdown

 * `enabled` - (Required) Enabled state can be set to `true` or `false`.

 * `origin_response_timeout_in_seconds` - Send and receive timeout on forwarding request to the origin.
 When timeout is reached, the request fails and returns.
 Must between `16` and `240`.
 Defaults to `60`.

+---

+The following attributes are exported:

+* `id` - The ID of the FrontDoor.

+* `fqdn` - Returns the Front Door Endpoint FQDN i.e. `afdendpoint1.z01.azurefd.net`.